openvinotoolkit/mediapipe/README.md

 # OpenVINO&trade; Model Server fork of [MediaPipe](https://google.github.io/mediapipe/).
-This repository is allowing users to take advantage of OpenVINO&trade; in mediapipe framework.
-During the graph execution the inference calls on pretrained models are directed to OpenVINO&trade; instance initialized and parametrized by the specific inference calculators.
+This repository allows users to take advantage of OpenVINO&trade; in mediapipe framework.
+During the graph execution the inference calls on pretrained models are directed to OpenVINO&trade; Model Server instance initialized and parametrized by the specific inference calculators.

-We show in several demos the full required configuration but any graph with proper adjustments can run with OpenVINO&trade; backend.
+This repository shows multiple demos and its full configurations.
+It is also possible to create or adjust your own graphs to work with OpenVINO&trade; backend.

 # List of changes introduced in this repository fork